NetApp/Active-IQ-Unified-Manager/README.md

 ```

-6. Create a .sh file to install any additional libraries and modules or run the commands individually
+7. Create a .sh file to install any additional libraries and modules or run the commands individually
 ``` yaml
 vi setup.sh
 ```

-7a.
+Notes: \
+Change /etc/ansible to the directory your AIQUM playbook will be kept \
+Change username.usergroup to the user and group that will be setting up the ansible playbook

+8a.
 Paste the below content into the file ( For CentOS 8 )
 ``` yaml
 #!/bin/bash
 echo "Installing Python ------>"